RyokoNod/sdm-asian-elephants/codes/README.md

 ## bayesian_linearGLM (Bayesian GLM)

   This folder for Bayesian GLM is slightly messy because I kept on having to separate code from the main script every time RStudio was not behaving on Aalto's server.
-The subfolder ```baseline_priors``` is scheduled to contain models that I made initially and the subfolder ```adjusted_priors``` is scheduled to contain models after I adjusted the priors using the [priorsense package](https://github.com/n-kall/priorsense) .
-The subfolders may contain RData files, which are outputs I exported from ShinyStan to create plots in ```codes/thesis_plots.R```.
+The subfolder ```baseline_priors``` is contains models that I made initially and the subfolder ```adjusted_priors``` contains models after I adjusted the priors using the [priorsense package](https://github.com/n-kall/priorsense).
+The models in the ```baseline_priors``` folder is further separated into models that have different data types for the response variable (factor or not factor - some plotting functions did not work when the response variable was a factor).
+Also, ```baseline_priors``` and ```adjusted_priors``` may contain RData files, which are outputs I exported from ShinyStan to create plots in ```codes/thesis_plots.R```.

   The scripts ```CV.R``` and ```inference_adjustpriors.R``` are designed to run on a linux terminal.
 These need arguments that specify the feature type, scaling, adapt delta, and the maximum tree depth.
 For example, if you are trying to do CV with the model using scaled spatial CV features with adapt delta = 0.99 and maximum tree depth = 10, you need to run the script as below.